 Your pets are part of the family.
 Keep your home looking great year after year by choosing a flooring with pets in mind.
 You certainly want to choose something designed to hold up to the fur and claws and everything else that comes along with your furry family.
-Before you can choose the right flooring for any room in the home you need to consider the overall design of the space and the ways in which the room is used to ensure you select a product designed to meet the needs of the space while enhancing the overall style.
+Before you decide on the right flooring for you home you need to consider the overall design of the space.
+This and room use will ensure you select a product designed to meet the needs of the space while enhancing the overall style.

 Hardwood flooring is beautiful, but it is also costly and prone to pet damage.
 The natural wood scratches easily and does not hold up to any moisture, making small accidents enough to create lasting damage.
 Luxury vinyl flooring and laminate flooring both provide the look of hardwood at a fraction of the cost.
 These man-made alternatives come in the same fashionable colors and textures you look for in the real thing.
 The best way to determine which one is best for a space is to take a closer look at each one and compare their benefits and drawbacks.

 Maintaining Vinyl Flooring with Pets

-Luxury vinyl flooring is manufactured to look just like hardwood flooring or ceramic tiles, making it an ideal choice for any style of home.
+Luxury vinyl flooring is manufactured to look just like hardwood flooring or ceramic tiles.
+This makes it an ideal choice for any style of home.
 Vinyl plank flooring is affordable, waterproof, and incredibly durable.
 The design is so resistant to moisture, that it has become a go-to choice for flooring in kitchens, bathrooms, basements, and homes with pets or children.
 Spilled water dishes and the occasional accidents are easy to clean without a trace of damage when you install luxury vinyl planks or tiles in your home.